Morbius: Powers and abilities

 Morbius has psionic abilities that allow him to hypnotize others.
 The strength of this hypnosis varies from person to person, allowing Morbius to either influence them subtly or alter their short-term memory of a recent event.
 Some people, such as those who are aware of Morbius' hypnotic abilities, seem more resistant to this power.
 Morbius' psionic power also allows for a limited telekinetic-like ability that allows him to glide on air currents and aids him in climbing surfaces such as walls.
 While gliding, his top speed is believed to be roughly 35 mph.

 Morbius has often used specialized clothing to aid him.
-His original costume had bat-like wings attached underneath the sleeves to aid him in gliding.
+His original costume had bat-like cloth wings attached underneath the sleeves to aid him in gliding.
 He later wore a reinforced leather outfit to provide extra protection in battle.
 Later on, he used Horizon Labs resources to develop personal body armor.

 Most of Morbius' victims die from blood loss, even those he does not drain completely.
 On rare occasion, Morbius' bite has infected a victim with a mutation similar but weaker to his own, giving them some enhanced strength and a desire for blood, but no psionic or healing abilities.
-This occurred with his former fiancé Martine Bancroft, as well as the characters Jefferson Bolt (seen in Marvel Team-Up #3), Emilio (seen in Peter Parker, the Spectacular Spider-Man #7), Nate Grey (in X-Man #24), and a woman named Roxy (Legion of Monsters: Morbius #1).
-When Morbius was temporarily infected by demonic Lilin blood, his bite caused the bounty hunter Vic Slaughter to become another living vampire with near-equal powers and abilities to his.
-On one occasion, Morbius bit Blade, who is himself a dhampir (or "half-vampire"), a being halfway between being a vampire and a normal human being, and the result was that Blade temporarily became a true vampire named Switchblade.
+This occurred with his former fiancé Martine Bancroft, as well as the characters Jefferson Bolt (seen in Marvel Team-Up #3), Emilio (seen in Peter Parker, the Spectacular Spider-Man #7), Nate Grey (in X-Man #24), and a homeless woman named Roxy (Legion of Monsters: Morbius #1).
+When Morbius was temporarily infected by demonic Lilin blood, his bite caused the bounty hunter Vic Slaughter to become another pseudo-vampire with near-equal powers and abilities to his.
+On one occasion, Morbius bit Blade, who is himself a dhampir (or "half-vampire"), a being halfway between being a vampire and a normal human being, and the result was that Blade temporarily became a true undead vampire named Switchblade.

-While he was infected with demonic Lilin blood, Morbius was able to collapse his body into a near-liquid, putty-like state that allowed him to pass through cracks in doors and other barriers.
-He lost this ability after expelling the Lilin blood from his body.
+While he was temporarily infected by demonic Lilin blood, Morbius was able to collapse his body into a near-liquid, putty-like state that allowed him to pass through cracks in doors and other barriers.
+He lost this ability after he expelled the Lilin blood from his body.